 The tuition fees and campus fees listed are accurate at the time of posting and are subject to change.
 For more information on the amount of tuition fees and campus fees to pay and your due dates, check your account at My Sac State.

-GRADUATE PROFESSIONAL BUSINESS FEES: $254.00 per unit plus appropriate tuition fees and campus fees and non-resident tuition (if applicable).
+GRADUATE PROFESSIONAL BUSINESS FEES: $254.00 per unit plus tuition fees and campus fees and non-resident tuition (if applicable).

 DUE DATE: Your date will be based on the day you register for your FIRST class.

 - Those registering through early registration will have fourteen (14) calendar days to pay.

 - Those who register during late registration will have seven (7) days to pay.

 - Those registering as of the first day of instruction will have two (2) days to pay.

 BILLING: The University does not send paper billing statements in the mail.